A Wish for Wings That Work: Critical reception

 Lisa Horowitz of Variety gave the special a positive review, saying that it "crams a lot of action and intelligence into its half-hour".
 She also praised the animation and vocal performances.

 Breathed, who was credited as the writer and executive producer of the special, was disappointed with the overall results.
 Asked in 2003 in The Washington Post where a copy of the special could be found on VHS or DVD, Breathed replied:

 Hopefully in the rubbish pail.
 We can do better than that and we will with an eventual Opus film... but I'm glad you enjoyed it.
 I presume your family was on speed when they watched it.
 I would imagine it helps.

 In a 2007 interview, Breathed said that the reason he disliked the special was simply "unspectacular ratings", and that his humor "wasn't meant for television, even if it was done right".
 He also blamed his own lack of writing experience, as he wrote the script, and that the director was "way over his head".
-Breathed said he had wanted Sterling Holloway to provide the voice for Opus.
+Breathed said he had wanted Sterling Holloway (who by then was retired from voice acting due to old age) to provide the voice for Opus.
 Four years later, Breathed said the director inserted numerous inappropriate jokes into the special's background scenes.